StephenHaney/Swift-Custom-Events/README.md

 Custom event listeners allow us to separate our concerns and prevent function call spaghetti.
 We can keep the event agnostic while we add and remove functionality.

 **I prefer creating an 'Events' property of type EventManager on each Class you wish to track.**  Alternatively, you can also inherit this code onto any classes you like.
-Finally, you could maintain one EventsManager object for your entire app (but listener performance may suffer with many listeners).
+Or, you can maintain one EventsManager object for your entire app (but listener performance may suffer with many listeners).

 This system is a bit more simple and works differently than Backbone's (for one, they use JS prototypes to get their Event code onto all backbone objects).
 It's intended as a starting place for custom events in Swift.